-- Entrance: Every bird house needs a way for birds to get in, and the larger the hole, the larger the species that can use the house.
-That does not mean the entrance must be a precise size for certain birds to use; if they can fit through the hole, they can use the house.
-The largest holes, however, might be more inviting to less welcome backyard birds, pests or predators.
+- Entrance: Every birdhouse needs a way for birds to get in, and the larger the hole, the larger the species that can use the house.
+That does not mean the entrance must be exactly a precise size for certain birds to use; if they can fit through the hole, they can use the house.
+The largest holes, however, might be more inviting to less welcome bully birds, pests, or predators.

-- Drainage: A few drainage holes go a long way to keeping a bird house clean and safe by allowing feces and debris to easily wash away from a vulnerable nest.
+- Drainage: A few drainage holes will go a long way to keeping a birdhouse clean and safe by allowing feces and debris to easily wash away from a vulnerable nest.
 Ideally, drainage holes should be positioned where they will not be blocked by nesting material, and they should not be so large that they pose a threat to small hatchlings.

-- Mounting Ability: A bird house cannot be so simple so there is no way to mount it for birds to use.
+- Mounting Ability: A birdhouse cannot be so simple so there is no way to mount it for birds to use.
 Some houses come with hooks or brackets for easy mounting, or houses can be hung from trees or poles.
-The very simplest house may just be nailed to a pole or tree, with nails long enough to penetrate through the back of the house and deep enough into the tree or pole surface to provide a firm hold.
+The very simplest house may just be nailed to a pole or tree, with nails or screws long enough to penetrate through the back of the house and deep enough into the tree or pole surface to provide a firm hold.

-There are a number of additional features, while useful, that a bird house does not necessarily need in order to be useful.
-If a house has these extra features, it isn't necessarily a bad bird house – in fact it might be even better for certain birds – but they aren't critical for a basic bird house.
+There are a number of additional features, while useful, that a birdhouse does not necessarily need in order to be useful.
+If a house has these extra features, it isn't necessarily a bad bird house, and in fact it might be even better for certain birds, but these features aren't critical for a basic bird house.

 - Paint: Painting may make a house more attractive to humans, but not to birds.
 An unpainted house is fine, but if paint is preferred, natural tones or stains are the best options.

-- Decorations: Decorations on a bird house can be charming, but have no influence on the birds.
-Natural bird house decorations can provide minimal camouflage for the house.
+- Decorations: Decorations on a birdhouse can be charming, but have no influence on the birds.
+Natural decorations such as a small pine bough, bark chips, or moss can provide minimal camouflage for the house.

 - Specific Dimensions: While some bird species do prefer houses of specific dimensions, most birds are flexible in their requirements.
-Backyard birders who are less particular about the birds that use the house don't need to fret about exact measurements.
+Birders who are less particular about the birds that use the house don't need to fret about exact measurements.

 Birds That Won't Use Simple Houses

 Some bird species have more complicated requirements for their nesting residence.
-Birds that aren't likely to be interested in basic house plans include…
+Birds that aren't likely to be interested in basic, simple house plans include: